 Sweat and the use of hair product can cause a smelly inner lining of your helmet, but you shouldn’t worry as for most helmets, the interior can be removed and washed!
 Take it out and wash by hand and let it dry naturally.

 We’re motorcycle helmet addicts ourselves so we get you!
 That’s why we take 360°-pictures of all the helmets we sell to make sure you can see the complete design of your new lid from every angle.
-We offer free shipping and we ship within 24 hours after receiving your order.
+We offer free worldwide shipping for all orders over US $300 and we ship within 24 hours after receiving your order.
 Still not sure about something?
 Our gear geeks are ready to answer any question you might have.
-Give them a call at +31 73 200 80 20 or shoot them an email at [email protected].
+Give them a call at 073 200 80 20 or shoot them an email at [email protected].